 In 2018, the Center for Disease Control and Prevention (CDC) reported that roughly 1 in 59 children are diagnosed with an Autism Spectrum Disorder (ASD).
 At January Moon, we’re proud to support the growing number of families facing both the challenges and gifts of that neurodiversity can present.

-Autism can be defined as a range of conditions distinguished by difficulties in verbal and non-verbal communication, social interaction, repetitive behaviors, and in some cases, sensory integration (for more information on the co-morbidity of ASD and Sensory Processing Disorder (SPD), visit the STAR Institute) We love our ASD families and learning more about what life looks for them has helped us refine both our products and our mission at January Moon.
+Autism can be defined as a range of conditions distinguished by difficulties in verbal and non-verbal communication, social interaction, repetitive behaviors, and in some cases, sensory integration (for more information on the co-morbidity of ASD and Sensory Processing Disorder (SPD), visit the STAR Institute and Autism Parenting Magazine).
+We love our ASD families and learning more about what life looks for them has helped us refine both our products and our mission at January Moon.
 Today, I want to introduce you to one of our very favorite mama-kiddo duos here in Nashville.

 Meet Tiffany and Raylan!